AlfonceMweu/tribute-webpage/README.md

 DEPLOYMENT
 The project has been deployed using vercel since it intergrates seamlessly with Github.The preview URL is https://tributaries.vercel.app
+GUIDE:

+1.Sign up or login to vercel.com

+2.go to the vercel dashboard.

+3.click on new project and import the repository.

+4.follow the prompts to configure the project,vercel will automatically deploy the project whenever changes are pushed to the repository.

 DESIGN CHOICES
 Color choices-the color pallette is inspired by the scientific theme,using  different shades of blue and white to reflect clarity and knowleddge.